julelang/manual/src/common-concepts/functions/index.md

 Return values are written with the `ret` keyword.
 Although the keyword `return` is widely used, `ret` was considered as an alternative to this keyword, which is both shorter and without losing its meaning.

 ## Multiple Returnable Functions
 Functions can returns more then one values.
-For that, specify return data-type with multiple type.
+For that, specify return data type with multiple type.

 For example:
 ```jule